m-g-k/Running-Oracle-Database-23c-and-23ai-Free-on-OpenShift/README.md

 ## Cleaning up

-To delete the database and clean up the namespace you can run the following commands. **WARNING: this will delete all the data in the Database:**
+To delete the database and clean up the namespace you can run the following commands.
+> [!CAUTION]
+> This will delete all the data in the Database:

 `oc delete -f ./config/deploy-oracle23-db-free.yaml`